SiTronXD/BerserkBTHProject/README.md

 * Sprites rendered in a correct order
 * Vertical camera position to allow effects such as head bobbing or falling to the ground
 * High performance by utilizing shaders in SFML
+* UI rendering system for handling different resolutions and aspect ratios

 ![github-small](Berserk/Berserk/Resources/Textures/Showcase1.png)